Pangea Ultima: Meet Earth’s Next Supercontinent

 South America, Antarctica and Australia would wrap around to connect with the south of Asia to create a ring of continents.
 Finally, the hole in the center of Pangea Ultima is remnants of the Indian Ocean.

 The Earth is no stranger to assembling into giant landmasses.
-Through out geologic time, Earth has broke apart and re-connected several times.
+Through out geologic time, Earth has broken apart and re-connected several times.

 This process is the supercontinent cycle.
 This list contains all the former supercontinents in Earth’s history.